EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 - This session **is the EX1 deliverable**: students leave class with a FastAPI backend, pytest suite, Docker packaging, and REST client scripts that satisfy the HTTP API portion of the exercise—even if data only lives in memory for now.
 Think of it as microservice #1 in the eventual EX3 stack.
 - In-memory storage is intentional at this checkpoint; it keeps the focus on HTTP verbs, validation, dependency injection, and smoke testing.
 Everyone can demo the service (curl, REST Client, Docker) without juggling SQL yet.
-- Preview the roadmap: **Session 04 adds SQLModel + SQLite**, **Session 05 upgrades to PostgreSQL**, **Session 06 layers on Streamlit/Typer UIs**, and **Session 07 introduces Vite/React plus reliability tooling**.
-By EX3 every team will juggle at least three cooperating services (FastAPI backend, persistence, and a UI/automation surface), so today’s clean architecture pays compounding dividends.
+- Keep the architecture clean so future persistence or UI layers can drop in without changing HTTP routes.
-- Encourage students to push this code to their EX1 repo immediately.
-Session 04’s DB changes layer on top of the same HTTP contract—they are not a different app, just service hardening that prepares the multi-service system you expect by the final exercise.
+- Encourage students to push this code to their EX1 repo immediately; later DB hardening layers on top of the same contract rather than creating a new app.
-- **Architecture decision**: We use `MovieBase` + `Movie` + `MovieCreate` pattern from day one.
-Session 04 will add `table=True` to `Movie` and optionally introduce `MovieRead` for cleaner response serialization, but the HTTP contract and model fields remain identical.
+- **Architecture decision**: Use `MovieBase` + `Movie` + `MovieCreate` from day one; when you introduce SQLModel, add `table=True` and optionally `MovieRead` for response serialization while keeping the HTTP contract identical.
-- **Interfaces stay stable on purpose:** The `repository` interface and dependency wiring you build now are what make Session 04/05 a drop-in swap from dict storage → SQLite → Postgres without route changes.
+- **Interfaces stay stable on purpose:** The `repository` interface and dependency wiring you build now make storage swaps (dict → SQLite → Postgres) a drop-in change.
 Keep the boundaries clean and small.

 ## Live Build Strategy (No Pre-Solved Example)